Visual Artificial Intelligence

 About Us

-Visual AI Lab (VAIL) is a research group directed by Dr. Kai Han, working on computer vision, machine learning, and artificial intelligence, under Department of Statistics and Actuarial Science, The University of Hong Kong.
+Visual AI Lab (VAIL) is a research group directed by Prof. Kai Han, working on computer vision, machine learning, and artificial intelligence, at School of Computing and Data Science, The University of Hong Kong.
+Our current research focuses on spatial intelligence, open-world learning, foundation models, generative AI, and their relevant fields.
 The overarching goal of our research is to achieve principled and comprehensive visual understanding, close the intelligence gap between machines and humans, and build reliable AI systems for open-world use.
-Our current research focuses on open-world learning, 3D vision, generative AI, foundation models and their relevant fields.

 News and Updates